-This Cream Cheese Frosting recipe is so smooth, creamy, and spreadable.
-It is easy to make and perfect on baked desserts from pumpkin cake to banana bars.
+This Cream Cheese Frosting recipe is smooth, creamy, spreadable, and easy to make!
+Use on cupcakes, cookies, pumpkin cake, and banana bars.

 While it is well known that I love buttercream frosting, I wanted to make a spreadable cream cheese frosting that is perfect for cakes and tastes like cream cheese.
 I decided to make a separate post just for the frosting recipe so that I could answer all of the questions that go along with the recipe.

 The flavor of cream cheese frosting goes so well with baked goods, especially pumpkin and banana desserts.
 This five-ingredient recipe is smooth, spreadable, and easy to make.
 Plus, homemade frosting is always superior in flavor to store-bought versions!

 - Cream Cheese: This recipe uses two packages of softened cream cheese.
 We used regular, full-fat cream cheese.
 You can use low-fat cream cheese, also known as Neufchatel, to make this frosting.
 It has 1/3 less fat and will give you similar results.
 It is a little softer than regular cream cheese, so you can add less half-n-half or more sugar if necessary.

 - Butter: You’ll need one stick of softened butter to add flavor and help make the frosting spreadable.

 - Sugar: Sifted powdered sugar adds sweetness while keeping the frosting smooth.
 If you don’t have any on hand, you can make it in batches by blending one cup of granulated sugar and one tablespoon of cornstarch in a food processor or high-speed blender until powdery.

 - Cream: We use half-n-half (known as half cream in some countries) to thin the frosting.
 You can also use slightly less whole milk or slightly more heavy cream than half-n-half if you prefer.

 - Vanilla: A little vanilla extract adds flavor.